CISecurity/ControlsAssessmentSpecification/control-1/control-1.3.rst

 Measures
 --------
 * M1 = Count of DHCP servers (using Input 1)
-* M2 = List of DHCP servers with logging enabled
+* M2 = List of DHCP servers with logging enabled (compliant list)
-* M3 = Count of M2
+* M3 = Count of DHCP servers with logging enabled
 * M4 = Count of CMDB servers (using Input 2)
-* M5 = List of CMDB servers configured to use DHCP logs to update IP addresses
+* M5 = List of CMDB servers configured to use DHCP logs to update IP addresses (compliant list)
-* M6 = Count of M5
+* M6 = Count of CMDB servers configured to use DHCP logs to update IP addresses
-* M7 = List of devices in the DHCP server logs that are not included in the CMDB servers
+* M7 = List of devices in the DHCP server logs that are not included in the CMDB servers (non-compliant list)
-* M8 = Count of M7
+* M8 = Count of devices in the DHCP server logs that are not included in the CMDB servers
 * M9 = List of devices in the DHCP server logs that are included in the CMDB servers
-* M10 = Count of M9
+* M10 = Count of devices in the DHCP server logs that are included in the CMDB servers

 Metrics
 -------